RichardSichengZhao/macpan-workshop/companion-materials_mli.md

     + theme_bw() + theme(legend.position="bottom")
 )
 ```
+==RZhao: Might be better to comment some codes like `mutate`: match time in the simulated trajectory to the data.
+The participant might not familiar with the output data structure of MacPan.==
 ![](figures/early-covid-comparison-1.png)<!-- -->

 It took me a few iterations of model adjustments to make this plot,